-Antony Beevor was educated at Winchester and Sandhurst, where he studied under John Keegan.
+Antony Beevor FRSL, FRHistS was educated at Winchester and Sandhurst, where he studied military history under John Keegan.
 A regular officer with the 11th Hussars, he left the Army after five years to write.
-He has published four novels, and eleven works of non-fiction.
-His books have appeared in more than thirty foreign languages and sold just over seven million copies.
+He has published four novels, and twelve books of non-fiction.
+His work has appeared in thirty two foreign languages and sold more than seven million copies.
 According to the Bookseller, ‘Beevor is the bestselling historian of the BookScan era’.

-His earlier books include Inside the British Army; Crete — The Battle and the Resistance, which was awarded a Runciman Prize, and Paris After the Liberation, 1944-1949 (written with his wife Artemis Cooper).
-He has also contributed to several books including The British Army, Manpower and Society into the Twenty-First Century, edited by Hew Strachan and to Russia – War, Peace & Diplomacy in honour of the late John Erickson.
+His books include Inside the British Army (1990); Crete — The Battle and the Resistance, (1991) which was awarded a Runciman Prize, and Paris After the Liberation, 1944-1949 (written with his wife Artemis Cooper and published in 1994).
+He has also contributed to several books including The British Army, Manpower and Society into the Twenty-First Century, edited by Hew Strachan; to Russia – War, Peace & Diplomacy in honour of the late John Erickson; The End of 1942 – A Turning Point in World War II and in the Comprehension of the Final Solution? published by Yad Vashem.

 In May 2004, he published The Mystery of Olga Chekhova, which describes the experiences of the Chekhov and Knipper families from before the Russian revolution until after the Second World War.
 His Russian research assistant Dr Lyubov Vinogradova and he then edited and translated the war time papers of the novelist Vasily Grossman, published in September 2005 as A Writer at War – Vasily Grossman with the Red Army 1941-1945.